runs info command

 If RUN isn't specified, the latest run is selected.

-You can show additional run information by specifying option flags.
-You may use multiple flags to show more information.
+You can show additional run information by specifying options.
+You may use multiple options to show more information.
 Refer to the options below for what additional information is available.

 Filtering by operation and label